-This species is known from Acultzingo town along the Puebla-Veracruz border to the Sierra Zongolica, Veracruz, Mexico, at 1,900-2,200m asl.
+This species is known from Acultzingo town along the Puebla-Veracruz border to the Sierra Zongolica in Veracruz, Mexico, between 1,900-2,200 m asl.
+It occurs in fewer than five threat-defined locations and its extent of occurrence (EOO) is 181 km2.

 Habitat and Ecology